-War Secrets & Blenheim Palace
+War Secrets & Blenheim Palace in the Cotswolds

-Spend a whole day at Bletchley Park
+- Spend a whole day at Bletchley Park

-Discover the secrets of the code-breaking activities including the Enigma machine
+- Discover the secrets of the code-breaking activities including the Enigma machine

 - Visit Blenheim Palace, birthplace of Sir Winston Churchill and a World Heritage Site

 - High-quality Full Board en-suite accommodation and excellent food in our country house

 - The guidance and services of our knowledgeable HF Holidays Leader, ensuring you get the most from your holiday

 - All transport on touring days on a comfortable, good-quality mini-coach